THE NEW VOICE OF INTERNATIONAL EDUCATION

 TELL US YOUR STORYCONTACT ITM

 We think there is a need for a new kind of publication about what is happening in international schools.
 We want to reflect conversations in faculty lounges and staff rooms around the world, publishing articles about best practice, what it means to be an international teacher, and where to go on holiday!

-Contributors include teachers who want to share their story about something that has worked in the classroom, changemakers and authors whose ideas are finding new audiences in the international community.
-Features by analysts of international education looking at the changing trends affecting schools are aslo widely-read.
+Contributors include teachers who want to share their story about something that has worked in the classroom and changemakers whose ideas are finding new audiences.
+Features by analysts looking at the changing trends affecting international schools are also widely-read.

 SOME OF OUR CONTRIBUTORS